 4. Add this ground masala to a cooking vessel, add in cooked potatoes & green peas into it and mix well.

 (If your green peas, potatoes & cauliflower are super soft already, then add them in the end, after the masala is diluted & is almost cooked through on boiling.
 Otherwise they'll mush up & make the curry super thick in a few hours.)

 5. Add in required amount of stock - the water used to cook green peas & potatoes.
 Add enough to make the curry semi-thick in consistency.

 Keep it slightly on the watery side as it'll thicken up on cooking, thicken even more on cooling down.

 6. Bring the curry to boil.
 Check and adjust salt.

-8. Then season the curry the way you wish, using caramelized onions or using mustard & curry leaves.
+8. Then temper the curry, the way you wish, using caramelized onions or using mustard & curry leaves.

 a.
 Heat up a tempering pan.
 Add in oil and add in finely chopped onions.
 Fry them until they start to brown.
 Saute in between to ensure uniform frying.

 c.
-Then remove the curry from heat and it is ready to be served along with rice.
+It is ready to be served along with rice.

-10. Mustard-curry leaves seasoning: If you haven't added caramelized onions to the curry & want a simple mustard-curry leaves seasoning then remove the curry from heat once the rawness of the masala goes off. (in step 7) Then to season it by heating oil in a tempering pan, add in mustard seeds.
+10. Mustard-curry leaves tempering: If you haven't added caramelized onions to the curry & want a simple mustard-curry leaves seasoning then remove the curry from heat once the rawness of the masala goes off. (in step 7) Then to temper it, heat oil in a tempering pan, add in mustard seeds.
 Once mustard seeds start popping, add in curry leaves and let them sizzle for few seconds.
 Add this tempering to the curry and mix well.
 Serve the curry hot with rice.

 Watch it's making here: